CiscoSecurity/tr-05-serverless-ibm-qradar/README.md

 - `POST /refer/observables`
   - Accepts a list of observables and filters out unsupported ones.
-  - Builds a search link per each supported observable to pivot back to the QRadar console and look up events with the observable there.
+  - Builds a search link per each supported observable to pivot back to the QRadar console and look up event logs with the observable there.
   - Returns a list of those links.

 - `POST /respond/observables`